Speaker conditioned acoustic modeling for multi-speaker conversational ASR: Experimental setup

-As seen in Tab.~\ref{tab:asr_wer}, the proposed approach leads to significant improvements in the ASR word-error-rates (WER) compares to the baseline system.
-The speaker activity conditioning in the proposed models helps alleviating the problem of separating speakers in the overlapping regions.
-Among the two approaches considered, the early combination in the ICAM model is found to be better compared to the feature gating in the GFAM model.
-The proposed approach yields an absolute improvement of $11.2$ \% in WER over the baseline system with automatic diarization (relative improvement of $30$ \%) over the baseline system.
+Table \ref{tab:asr_wer} also shows that the WER for the system with the predicted speaker activity is similar to the system using the ground truth segmentation information for models without joint learning.
+Further, the joint learning approach yields an absolute improvement of $13.1$ \% in WER over the baseline system with automatic diarization (relative improvement of $35$ \% over the baseline system).

+Comparing the source separation with ASR (ConvTasNet~\cite{ConvTasNet}), the proposed joint training approach improves significantly (relative improvements of $12$\%).
+As seen here, the results from the proposed joint modeling approach on the mixed channel speech gives ASR performance close to the single channel result with diarization outputs.
+The source separation approach is also more computationally involved compared to the proposed framework.
+Further, unlike the source separation based approaches, the proposed framework is not restricted to two speaker conversations and can be used for recordings with arbitrary number of speakers.

+Next, we study the WER of the system for the single speaker (region-A) segments and the overlap speech segments separately (Table \ref{tab:asr_wer_rA}).
+The proportion of single speaker segments (region-A) in the evaluation data is $24.8\%$.
+We see that the WER of the SCAM model is higher than the baseline systems for the single speaker regions (Region-A) but significantly better for the overlap speech regions (Region-B).
+Using clean embeddings improves the WER, suggesting that the speaker activity conditioning in the proposed model helps in alleviating the problem of separating speakers while also providing accurate transcription for overlapping speech.
+However, this is seen to come at the cost of slightly increased error rate in the single speaker regions over the BLSTM-iso system.